Yellow-Cake/KRATE.TUI/README.md

 5. In MVS, click drop down menu Build --> Rebuild All.

-6. Than click the Run dropdown menu --> Start without debugging.
+6. Then click the Run dropdown menu --> Start without debugging.

 # DEVELOPMENT